mongodb/mongo-java-driver/docs/reference/content/bson/pojos.md

   * An optional discriminator value.
 The discriminator is the value used to represent the POJO class being stored.
   * An optional discriminator key.
 The document key name for the discriminator.
   * The use discriminator flag.
 This determines if the discriminator should be serialized.
 By default it is off.
+  * An optional IdGenerator used to generate the `id` value, when inserting the POJO.
+(New in 3.10)

 Each `PropertyModel` includes: